 This is the most important configuration decision for Odoo Inventory integration.
 The setting is found in Accounting, then Settings, then Inventory Valuation.

-- Accounting entries are created when invoices and bills are posted
+- Accounting entries created when invoices and bills are posted

 - Stock Valuation reflects live inventory value